 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Longview transfer station to maximize recovery — contractors on active sites often sign commercial recurring hauling agreements for consistency.
-Please review the EPA construction debris recycling guidance to ensure your job site stays compliant with local stream protocols.
+Our heavy-duty roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Longview transfer station to maximize recovery — contractors on steady projects often set up commercial recurring hauling agreements here.
+For site management, we follow EPA construction debris recycling guidance to handle every container efficiently.
+Call (430) 243-4390.

 • Framing lumber and offcuts